College of Military Engineering, Pune: Post-Independence history

 A need was felt for the Corps to have its own bastion of learning due to the expansion of the Corps, and since plans were for Thomson College to be upgraded to a full fledged civilian-oriented University.
 Harris Bridge site, as the present site was then known, was reconnoitered in April 1946 and approved in July 1946.
 The move of the advance party coincided with countdown to Independence.
 The move was completed in 1948 and Brig RE Holloway became the first commandant in June 1948.
 First basic Engineering Degree Course commenced in June 1948 and the first Field Engineering Course in Feb 1949.

 In November 1951, the SME was upgraded to the status of a college, with it degree engineering courses recognised by the Institution of Engineers.
 At the same time, in view of the increased responsibility and training facilities provided, the name was changed in the new location from "School of Military Engineering" to "College of Military Engineering".
-This was also in keeping with the higher status of the Degree Engineering Courses run by the school and recognition by the institution of Engineers (India).
+This was also in keeping with the higher status of the Degree Engineering Courses run by the school and recognition by the institution of Engineers.

 Work on permanent construction had commenced in 1948.
 Land had been acquired for the College and the pristine site acted as an incentive to the engineers and the architects.
 Soon labour and materials swamped the once barren ground and the Harris Bridge site became a busy hive of construction activity.
 Large and Commodious buildings were constructed along with the tree planting and landscaping.
 By about the middle of 1951, the Field Engineering and the ‘E & M’ wings as well as residential accommodation and three squash courts, were completed.
 The administrative wing was completed later.
-Work on permanent construction had commenced in 1948 and most of the accommodation was completed by 1958.
-Rapid expansion of the College took after 1963 to cater for the increased intake necessitated by the expansion of the army.
+Work on permanent construction had commenced in 1948.
 Most of the accommodation was completed by 1958.
 Rapid expansion of the College took place after 1963 to cater for the increased intake necessitated by the expansion of the army after the 1962 Sino-Indian War.